Hua-Zhou/JSM-Julia-Short-Course-2022/README.md

-# Julia for Data Science and Statistical Computing (JSM 2022 Short Course CE_23C)
+# Julia for Data Science and Statistical Computing

 This repo contains the materials for the short course [Julia for Data Science and Statistical Computing](https://ww2.amstat.org/meetings/jsm/2022/onlineprogram/ActivityDetails.cfm?SessionID=223492) at 2022 Joint Statistical Meeting (JSM), Washington, DC, United States on August 9, 2022.